-ICFMP BE #2: As previously discussed, FDS over-predicts the HGL temperature in this test series.
-Not surprisingly, FDS also over-predicts the plume temperature, especially at the lower thermocouple, 6 m (19.7 ft) above the fire pan.
-The flame height of the fires has been estimated to vary from 4 m to 5 m (13.1 ft to 16.4 ft), whereas FDS predicts the height to vary from 5 m to 6 m (16.4 ft to 19.7 ft).
+ICFMP BE #2: It was discussed above that FDS over-predicts the HGL temperature in this test series.
+Not surprisingly, FDS over-predicts the plume temperature as well, especially at the lower thermocouple, 6 m above the fire pan.
+The flame height of the fires has been estimated to vary from 4 m to 5 m (13 ft to 16 ft), whereas FDS predicts the height to vary from 5 m to 6 m (16 ft to 19 ft).
 Consequently, FDS predicts higher temperatures in the region just beyond the flame tip where the temperatures decrease rapidly with height.
-At the higher thermocouple location, the relative difference between the predicted and measured temperatures is about 15%, just at the upper edge of the experimental uncertainty range.
+At the higher thermocouple location, the relative difference between the predicted and measured temperatures is about 15 %, just at the upper edge of the experimental uncertainty range.

-FM/SNL: FDS predicts the plume temperatures in Test 4 and 5 to within experimental uncertainty, with the same under-prediction in Test 21 as for the HGL and ceiling jet temperatures, about 20%.
-FDS uses 5-cm (2-in) grid cells in the vicinity of the plume to achieve these results.
-As discussed above, $D/\delta x=14$, a fairly high value requiring several days of computing time.
+FM/SNL: FDS predicts the plume temperatures in Test 4 and 5 to within experimental uncertainty, with the same under-prediction in Test 21 as for the HGL and ceiling jet temperatures, about 20 %.
+FDS uses 5 cm (2 in) grid cells in the vicinity of the plume to achieve these results.
+As discussed above, $D^/\delta x=14$, a fairly high value requiring several days of computing time.